 - SkyMuster Satellite: Uses two satellites to provide internet access to remote locations, like Christmas Island and Norfolk Island.
 Top speed available is NBN 25.

-Fibre to the Building is in many ways one of the best NBN connections you can get, however alternatively you could look into getting a Fibre to the Premises connection with the NBN Technology Choice Program.
-Before you think about paying for that though, here’s a few things that you could do:
+Fibre to the Building is in many ways one of the better NBN connections you can get, however alternatively you could look into getting a Fibre to the Premises connection with the NBN Technology Choice Program.
+While NBN Co is rolling out a free fibre upgrade program to homes and businesses across the country, these free upgrades are mostly for FTTN connections.
+If you’re disappointed in the speeds on FTTB internet plans, there are a few things that you can do:

 - Ensure you have a plan that’s fast enough for your needs, and that there’s no damage in your building wiring

-- Make sure your router isn’t damaged, and any cables you’re using aren’t damaged
+- Make sure your modem/router isn’t damaged, and any cables you’re using aren’t damaged

 Share this article